rayanfam/rayanfam.github.io/_posts/2018-10-05-hypervisor-from-scratch-part-4.md

 Before starting, I should give my thanks to [Petr Beneš](https://twitter.com/PetrBenes), as this part would never have been completed without his help.

 **Note:** This part tends to give you basic information about EPT.
 The main implementation of EPT for our hypervisor is explained in [part 7](https://rayanfam.com/topics/hypervisor-from-scratch-part-7/).
 In part 7, we used the concept we learned here to implement EPT on an already virtualized system.

+Note: Remember that hypervisors change over time because new features are added to the operating systems or new technologies are used.
+For example, updates to Meltdown & Spectre have made a lot of changes to the hypervisors.
+So, if you want to use Hypervisor From Scratch in your projects, research, or whatever, you should use the [**HyperDbg**](https://github.com/HyperDbg/HyperDbg) drivers. **HyperDbg** is actively maintained, stable, and reliable, ensuring you avoid the errors and instability problems that can arise from using older parts of the tutorial series.

 ## **Second Level Address Translation (SLAT)**